limingzhe421/Recipe-Mobile-App/assignment03/README.md

 2. User Data

-Please find the recording of the interview here.
+Please find the recording of the interview [here].

 The transcription of the interview can be found [here](https://docs.google.com/document/d/1kCX4qJlN3C8rJi_rZ02vSnyhqhgrLoN-rdPo6A5VsXQ/edit).